openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 **A secret.** Your secret is something that other characters probably won't find out about until they've gotten to know you quite well.
 It's also a seed for great adventure that the GM can weave into the campaign.

++++ {.CalloutInformation}

-> ### Example Character Secrets
+### Example Character Secrets

-> Before Volkor changed his name and began wandering the land as a barbarian sellsword, he was heir to the throne.
+Before Volkor changed his name and began wandering the land as a barbarian sellsword, he was heir to the throne.

->
-> * * * * *
+* * * * *

->
-> Sir Thomas Tuckburrough served as an assassin for the local thieves guild until a job went bad and he murdered an innocent child--that's when he began his road to the priesthood.
+Sir Thomas Tuckburrough served as an assassin for the local thieves guild until a job went bad and he murdered an innocent child--that's when he began his road to the priesthood.

->
-> * * * * *
+* * * * *

->
-> Talia suffered from a horrible car accident as a youth.
+Talia suffered from a horrible car accident as a youth.
 She only survived because a mad street doctor found her body and kept it alive with a number of cybernetic implants that have left her half machine, both physically and mentally.

++++

 ## Step 2: Choose Attributes